-Here’s what I saw and why I think you should make a walk part of your daily routine.
+So, here’s how I spent one particular week walking around my favourite city and why I think you should make a walk part of your daily routine.

 Monday: Morpeth by train

-Morpeth is a favourite of mine, and the first place I visited outside of the city when I moved in September.
+Morpeth is a favourite of mine, and the first place I visited outside of the city when I first moved here.
 It has a lovely selection of shops, including a vibrant art shop which, as an occasional artist, I love to browse.